Today’s question is from Samantha in England. She asks:

 I have been told it’s depression that I’m suffering from and that it runs in the family.
 I’ve always felt like an outsider in life … like I live in a bubble.
 I’ve found out that I’m an empath and a Highly Sensitive Person.
 I have also suffered from chronic headaches and migraines since I was a child.
 I just feel like I don’t belong in this life.

-In my time working with others and working on myself, I’ve learned that sensitive people – particularly empathic and highly sensitive types – are more prone to emotional issues such as depression and anxiety because of the way they’re wired.
+In my time working with others and working on myself, I’ve learned that sensitive people – particularly empaths and highly sensitive types – are more prone to emotional issues such as depression and anxiety because of the way they’re wired.
 I’ve personally experienced depression and anxiety frequently throughout my life and I have always found the root cause to lie in my finely sharpened senses which cringe at the slightest touch, sight, smell or taste, and my highly sensitive emotional tuning which leaves me feeling delicate, high-strung and on-edge all the time.

 The blessing and curse of being a sensitive person are that we can feel the world deeply, and while that includes feeling its immense beauty, magic and love (the blessing), it also includes feeling the world’s darkness, cruelty and insanity (the curse).
 When we become too consumed in one side of the spectrum of life we suffer terribly.
 Without experiencing the beauty of life, we experience only darkness, and without experiencing the darkness of life, we experience a fabricated lie that leaves us unconsciously uneasy and neurotic.

 Where Does Deep Sadness Come From?